Immigration Rights and Resources for the Campus Community

 With Molly Cate, Humanitarian Educator

-We’ll examine James Lovelock’s 1979 book, various criticisms of it, and explore the contributions of others, such as Rachel Carson, the “Sun Queen,” Mária Telkes, and science communicator David Suzuki, to our understanding of nature, all in light of our current experience of climate change.
+Examine James Lovelock’s 1979 book and various criticisms of it.
+Explore the contributions of others, such as Rachel Carson and science communicator David Suzuki, to our understanding of nature, all in light of our current experience of climate change.
 Does the Earth behave as a self-regulating, living organism that maintains conditions suitable for life?

-Registration is now open for OLLI members.
-Non-members may register starting Sept.
-3.
+Registration opens for OLLI members on May 27.
+Non-members may register starting May 29.

 Image of Molly Cate